An Architectural Backdrop

-Cedar cladding and an evergreen Strawberry tree hedge enhance privacy on the terrace's left boundary, with focal point Silver birch trees providing pivotal, tall scale.
+Cedar cladding and an evergreen Strawberry tree hedge enhance privacy on the terrace's left boundary, with a focal point Silver birch trees providing pivotal tall scale.
 Featured in bespoke planters, and repeated at the rooftop's outer sections, the Birches generate graceful movement in breezy river airstreams.
-Seating is situated towards the Shard, enveloped by architectural Palm trees and sprawling, culinary herbs.
-Three pairs of streamlined planters define the city's elevation, where their slim profiles extend precious, usable space across the rooftop terrace, enabling a rotation of seasonal displays.
+Seating is situated towards the Shard, enveloped by architectural Palm trees and sprawling culinary herbs.
+Three pairs of streamlined planters define the city's elevation, where their slim profiles extend precious usable space across the rooftop terrace, enabling a rotation of seasonal displays.
 Given the gusty wind, we utilised low-lying foliage along the frontage, while preserving this terrace's expansive, architectonic landscape views.

 City Roof Landscape

 The innovative outdoor lighting design, throughout this roof terrace, is pivotal in linking to its cityscape, achieving a sense of place in a densely built-up part of South London.
 Designing a city roof terrace in close proximity to imposing architecture requires clarity, amid a clean-lined, minimalist framework.
 Realising this concept is another matter, when vehicular access is non-existent, and the development's lift is inadequately small.
 In order to construct the terrace with long lengths of wood, and plant tall specimen trees, the building's narrow stairways formed the only viable option – albeit a strenuous schlep!